tsnow03/Landsat_SST_algorithm/README.md

 a RANSAC regression to produce a calibration equation for Landsat, which is then added in the \
 NLSST pipeline.
 The current calibration (20230627) is significant to the 90% confidence level (p=0.08).

-'ERADownload' is the code required to download all ERA-5 atmospheric profiles and sea surface temperature \
+`ERADownload` is the code required to download all ERA-5 atmospheric profiles and sea surface temperature \
 reanalysis data for the training of the MODTRAN atmospheric correction model. `MODTRAN4_prep` prepares \
 the ERA-5 data for intake for the MODTRAN software run by the MODTRAN C script.